-The superintendent is expected to:
+The Superintendent is responsible to:

-- 1. Promote a safe, orderly and stimulating school environment, supporting active teaching and learning. - 2.
-Review with school administrators the policies of the Hancock School and state and federal laws relating to school operations and management. - 3.
-Inform Hancock School about educational trends relating to student discipline. - 4.
-Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs. - 5.
-Work with school administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - F. Hancock School Committee
+- 1. Review with school administrators the policies of the Hancock School and state and federal laws relating to school operations and management. - 2.
+Inform Hancock School about educational trends relating to student discipline. - 3.
+Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs. - 4.
+Work with school administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly.

+Hancock School Committee

-The Hancock School Committee is expected to:
+The Hancock School Committee is responsible to:

-- 1. Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a Code of Conduct that clearly defines expectations for the conduct of students, school personnel and visitors on school property and at school functions. - 2.
-Adopt and review at least annually the school's Code of Conduct to evaluate the Code's effectiveness and the fairness and consistency of its implementation. - 3.
-Lead by example by conducting school committee meetings in a professional, respectful, courteous manner. - IV.
-Student Dress Code
+1. Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a Code of Conduct that clearly defines expectations for the conduct of students, school personnel and visitors on school property and at school functions.

+- 2. Adopt and review at least annually the school's Code of Conduct to evaluate the Code's effectiveness and the fairness and consistency of its implementation. - 3.
+Lead by example by conducting school committee meetings in a professional, respectful, courteous manner.